-In my research, I aim to address substantive and policy-relevant political science questions using newly collected geo-coded, micro-level data and state of the art quantitative methodology including methods for the integration and analysis of spatiotemporal data, big data approaches, and computational (agent-based) modeling.
-I have also worked on methods for causal inference in event data.
+In my research, I aim to address substantive and policy-relevant political science questions using micro-level data and state of the art quantitative methodology.
+In the past years, the main focus of my research has been on understanding the influence of new digital online media for political behavior.
+Methodologically I am interested in statistical methods for the analysis of data gleamed from digital media and big data analytics but also computational (agent-based) modeling and the analysis of highly-resolved geographical data.
+I also work on developing methods for causal inference in event data.

 The three main research projects that I am currently involved in are both highly interdisciplinary with researchers hailing from different substantive fields.
 The WIN project is a joint project with colleagues in computer science at the University of Wuppertal and the University of Konstanz on the automated detection of media bias in news media articles.
 This project connects a long tradition of social science research on media bias with state-of-the-art deep learning approaches from computer science.

 The StopHateSpeech project is led by alliance F (Federation of Swiss Women’s Associations) and implemented in close collaboration with the research institute sotomo, the IT-company ama-sys, the Digital Democracy Lab (UZH) and the Public Policy Group and Immigration Policy Lab (ETH).
 The project combines natural language processing and machine learning with civil society engagement to counter online hate speech.

 Together with three colleagues at the University of Zurich, I further recently received DIZH infrastructure funding to establish DigiVox, a new national survey panel specifically dedicated to the study of the social, economic, cultural, political and policy implications of digital media and their interplay with technological developments in Switzerland.